lqksdsg/first/README.md

 # first
-learn how to use git
+learn how to use git, It's such a big issue for a novice git user.